Faucet leaking water

 Frequently Asked Questions

-How can I tell if my faucet needs to be repaired?
+How do I know if my faucet needs repair?

-Signs of a leaking faucet include dripping water, pooling around the base, or reduced water pressure.
+Signs of a leaky faucet include dripping water, water pooling around the base, and higher water bills.

 Connect with certified professionals in your area